 When you've finished configuring the media you just added, you can continue by adding more text into your section or adding more media.

-Press the Save button at the top of the builder to save your work.
+Press the Save button to save your work so far.

 Now add your first immersive section.
-Hover your cursor over the space after the last paragraph, press the Add button (+) button, and choose Immersive.
+Hover your cursor over the space after the last paragraph, press the + button and choose Immersive.

 When you author an immersive section you define one or more views.
 These views appear one after the other as your readers scroll.
 Each view displays the media you choose, such as an image, map, 3D scene or video.
 For example, your immersive section could start by showing a view that displays a map, and then show several views each of which displays an image.
 Or you could define three views, each displaying the same map but showing different map extents, so that as your readers scroll between the views the map will change extent.
 Each view also has an associated text block that appears on top of it.
 You can configure the width, location, background color, and behavior of these text blocks.
 You can define transition effects between views too, such as fades and swipes.
 A wide variety of different interactive behaviors and looks can be achieved using immersive sections.